domke012-cyber/anaplan-connector-docs/terms-of-service.md

 We may modify these terms at any time.
 Continued use after changes constitutes acceptance of new terms.

 ## 10. Support
-- Community support is available through [support channel]
+- Community support is available at anaplansheetsconnector.help@gmail.com
 - No guaranteed response times for free users
 - Enterprise support available upon request